package-operator/package-operator/cmd/package-loader/README.md

 ## Package-Loader

-package-loader is a minimalistic CLI tool meant to take a Package's bundles as an input and load (upsert) the correspondingly desired `ObjectDeployment` in the respective Kubernetes cluster.
+package-loader is a minimalistic CLI tool meant to take a Package's bundles as an input and load (upsert) the corresponding desired `ObjectDeployment` into the respective Kubernetes cluster.

 ## Installation